-The city of Puebla itself isn’t especially famous for its Day of the Dead celebrations, but there was still no shortage of impressive displays to visit.
+The city of Puebla itself isn’t especially famous for Day of the Dead, but there was still no shortage of impressive displays.
 The city provided a free map of the 30 most prominent altars.
-I devoted all my free time for three days checking out almost every ofrenda on the map!
+I devoted all my free time for three days visiting almost every ofrenda on the map!
 Many were in historic buildings I would never have visited otherwise.
-A wonderful way to get to know the city on foot while admiring incredible works of folk art.
+A nice way to get to know the city on foot while admiring elaborate works of folk art.

 Livit also took us on an excursion to Huaquechula, a small nearby pueblo famed for its altars.
-A fascinating cultural experience that would have been very difficult to do alone due to lack of public transport.
+A fascinating cultural experience that would be very difficult to do alone due to lack of public transport.

 After two weeks at Livit, I hopped on a bus to Xalapa for eight days exploring the neighboring state of Veracruz before heading home to the States.

 In early 2018, I’ll be escaping the cold by attending La Calle Spanish school in Mérida, Mexico for two weeks.